 The Bachelor Psychology degree programme is oriented towards cultural and social sciences and provides a basic education in scientific psychology.
 According to the Austrian Psychologists Act, the degree represents the first stage in the training to become a psychologist in Austria.

+Please note that this programme is offered in German at SFU Linz.
 If you are already studying / have studied at SFU, please contact the Studies Service Center before creating a new account in the online application.

 Enrolling in the psychology degree programme is also possible in the summer semester.

 Formal prerequisite for admission to the Bachelor Psychology programme at SFU Linz is proof of an university entrance qualification such as

 - a secondary school leaving certificate (Matura or Abitur), vocational certificate (Berufsreifeprüfung) or equivalent (foreign) qualifications (e.g. high school diploma); or

 - a relevant university entrance qualification examination (Studienberechtigungsprüfung); or